fortesdev/MultisensoryAccessibilityPlugin/README.md

 2. Create a folder "Plugins" in the root of your project, if you don't have one already.
 3. Copy the Multi-sensory Accessibility plugin folder into "Plugins".
 4. Re-open your project in the Unreal Editor.
-5. If it asks to rebuild the plugin (ie because "it was build by a different version"), click yes.
+5. If it asks to rebuild the plugin (ie. because "it was build by a different version"), click yes.
 Depending on your hardware, and if you work in a C++ project already or not, building the plugin may need from a few seconds to minutes.
 6. Go to Editor/Plugins, and check that Multi-sensory Accessibility Plugin is enabled.

 # Dynamic subtitles setup